About the Climate-related Disclosures Register

 Roles and responsibilities

-- CREs will upload their climate statements to the register, and
+• CREs upload their climate statements or notices of exemption to the register, and

-- The general public will be able to search the register to view copies of each lodged climate statement.
+• The general public can search the register to view copies of each lodged climate statement.